Self-fulfilling crisis: European sovereign-debt crisis

 During the ongoing European debt crisis, several countries in the euro area find it difficult or impossible to roll over their government debt without the help of the third parties.

-The debt levels of European countries kept rising since 2007, mostly due to the large bailout packages provided to the financial sector during the late-2000s financial crisis.
+The debt levels of European countries kept rising since 2007, mostly due to the large bailout packages provided to the financial sector during the 2008 financial crisis.
 However, high debt levels alone may not explain the crisis.
 The budget deficit for the euro area as a whole is much lower and the euro area's government debt/GDP ratio of 86% in 2010 was about the same level as that of the U.S.

 Prior to development of the crisis it was assumed by both regulators and banks that sovereign debt from the eurozone was safe.
 Banks had substantial holdings of bonds from economies such as Greece which offered a small premium and seemingly were equally sound.
 As the crisis developed it became obvious that Greek, and possibly other countries', bonds offered substantially more risk.
 The loss of confidence is marked by rising sovereign CDS prices, indicating market expectations about countries' creditworthiness.
 Beginning in early 2010, renewed anxiety about excessive national debt of investors demanded ever higher interest rates from several government with higher debt levels, deficits and current account deficits.
 This in turn made it difficult for some governments to finance further budget deficits and service existing debt, particularly when economic growth rates were low, as in the case of Greece and Portugal.
 The loss of confidence and the consequent government behaviors can be explained by the self-fulfilling mechanism.